Apple cider margaritas

 • Combine all ingredients in a pitcher (or ice-filled cocktail shaker).
 Stir (or shake) well.

 • Mix cinnamon and sugar on a plate.
-Run an orange wedge (or lime or even use apple cider) around the rim of 4 glasses.
-Dip them into the sugar mixture.
-Fill each glass with ice (as much as you like) and pour in the drink.
+Run an orange wedge (or use some apple cider) around the rim of 2 glasses.
+Dip both glasses into the sugar mixture, fill them with ice (as much as you like) and pour in the drink.
 Garnish and serve.

 Notes